nikhilkhandare/Image-Classifier/README.md

 # AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+A CNN Neural Network that can classify images of flowers based on training dataset of 102 types of flowers.
+In this project first the image classifier was built with PyTorch, then convert it into a command line application.